amirrezaDev1378/ollama-model-direct-download/README.md

 ## Known Issues

-We won't validate what you have downloaded any copy all the files to the model folder.
+We won't validate what you have downloaded, we'll copy all the files to the model folder.

 ## License